morbidoak/robotgame-react/README.md

 <a name="rules"></a>

 ## Robot game rules
-*Obvious things should be said more often for that they remain so*
+*Obvious things should be said more often for that they remain so.*

 ### Program
 Program consists from one or several procedures.